MFlowCode/MFC/docs/documentation/case.md

 - `teno` activates the TENO scheme in place of the default WENO-JS scheme ([Fu et al., 2016](references.md#Fu16)).
 TENO is a variant of the ENO scheme that is the least dissipative, but could be less robust for extreme cases.
 It uses a threshold to identify smooth and non-smooth stencils, and applies optimal weights to the smooth stencils.
 Only available for `weno_order = 5`.
 Requires `teno_CT` to be set.

 - `teno_CT` specifies the threshold for the TENO scheme.
 This dimensionless constant, also known as $C_T$, sets a threshold to identify smooth and non-smooth stencils.
 Larger values make the scheme more robust but also more dissipative.
-The default value for teno_CT is `1e-6`.
+A recommended value for teno_CT is `1e-6`.
 When adjusting this parameter, it is recommended to try values like `1e-5` or `1e-7`.

 - `null_weights` activates nullification of the nonlinear WENO weights at the buffer regions outside the domain boundaries when the Riemann extrapolation boundary condition is specified (`bc_[x,y,z]\%beg[end]} = -4`).